immutable/zkevm-bridge-contracts/bootstrap/README.md

 ```
 6. Basic contract validation
 ```
-node 2_deployment_validation.js (Note, for testnet regenesis, lien 41 needs to be disabled.)
+node 2_deployment_validation.js (Note, for testnet regenesis, line 41 needs to be disabled.)
 ```
 7. Deploy bridge contracts on child and root chain. (see [here](../README.md#remote-deployment) for more details)
 ```